usr922/wseg/README.md

    ```
    python test.py
    ```

+   For test set evaluation, you need to download test set images and submit the segmentation results to the official voc server.

 For integrating our approach into the [EPS](https://openaccess.thecvf.com/content/CVPR2021/papers/Lee_Railroad_Is_Not_a_Train_Saliency_As_Pseudo-Pixel_Supervision_for_CVPR_2021_paper.pdf) model, you can change branch to ```EPS``` via:
 ```angular2html
 git checkout eps; cd wEPS